Next Start

 Collision Repair Program at UTI

-Studying Collision Repair & Refinish Technology, like the program offered at Universal Technical Institute (UTI), can help prepare aspiring auto damage appraisers for work in the field.1 The program takes 51 to 54 weeks from start to finish and is available at UTI campuses in Houston, Texas, and Long Beach, California.
+Studying in a program like the Collision Repair & Refinish Technology program offered at UTI can help prepare aspiring auto damage appraisers for pursuing work in the field.1 The program takes 51 to 54 weeks from start to finish and is available at UTI campuses in Houston, Texas, and Long Beach, California.

-During the program, students work with tools, technology and equipment from leading industry brands to learn how to repair vehicles.
-Graduates earn several certificates, including an Estimating Level I certificate from I-CAR.
+During the program, students train with tools, technology and equipment from leading industry brands to learn how to repair vehicles.
+Graduates earn several certificates, including an Estimating Level 1 certificate from I-CAR.
 This certificate and training prepare students for estimating damage, which can help in an auto damage appraiser career.

 If you’re interested in working as an auto damage appraiser, UTI training can help.
-Programs start every three to six weeks, so you can get started quickly to work toward a career you love.
+Programs start frequently, so you can get started quickly to work toward a career you love.

 Contact us online or call 1-800-834-7308 for more information.